 SCREEN: To be provided by the authors: Image Analysis tab is opened, and Live FFT and Quadrants 1 & 2 options are activated.

-Using the microscope’s software controls, adjust the beam conditions so that the electron flux is approximately 500 Armstrong square per second, move to a new region in the sample, and center the sample ROI (R-O-I) in the live view of the MVS (M-V-S) software [1].
+Using the microscope’s software controls, adjust the beam conditions so that the electron flux is approximately 600 500 Armstrong Angstrom (Ang – strom) square per second, move to a new region in the sample, and center the sample ROI (R-O-I) in the live view of the MVS (M-V-S) software [1].

 SCREEN: To be provided by the authors: The beam conditions are adjusted under the microscope’s software controls.
 In the new region in the sample is seen with ROI in live view.

-Note the dose conditions in the software using the Tag function.
+MOVE THIS TO 4.5.1 Note the dose conditions in the software using the Tag function.
 Highlight the Tag icon and enter the desired text to denote a specific series of images within the timeline.
 Images will be tagged with this text until the Tag icon is deselected [1].

 SCREEN: To be provided by the authors: The dose conditions are noted using Tag function.
 The tag icon is highlighted, and the desired text is entered to denote a specific series.
 The tagged image is seen.

-Maintain a constant dose rate while continuously imaging the same ROI until the peaks corresponding to the atomic structure in the FFT plot have disappeared [1].
+Maintain a constant dose rate while continuously imaging the same ROI until the spots peaks corresponding to the atomic structure in the FFT plot have disappeared [1].

 SCREEN: To be provided by the authors: Constant dose rate followed by imaging the same ROI is seen.
-The peak corresponding to the atomic structure in the FFT plot is disappeared.
+The spots peak corresponding to the atomic structure in the FFT plot is disappeared.

 Reduce the magnification, open the Dose Management tab, and activate Show Dose Layer to overlay a color-coded dose map [1].